person-performing-heart-hand-gesture

 Isn’t freedom a good thing?

-Maybe you’ve been stuck in the unhealthy types for a very long time.
-Maybe you’ve come to the point where you identify with those unhealthy types of freedom as if you are them.
+Maybe you’ve been stuck in the unhealthy types for a long time.
+Perhaps you’ve come to the point where you identify with those unhealthy types of freedom as if you are them.
 As if you are harmful.
 As if that’s all you are.

 It’s up to you to see yourself as something other than harmful.
 And this translates into action.

 Something has to be replaced with something else.
-Otherwise, you might go back to where you were.
+Otherwise, you might return to where you were.
 Promote yourself from unhealthy to healthy.
-Help yourself and help others.
+Help yourself and others.

 Look over all areas of your life.
-See where you’ve been harming yourself and harming others.
+See where you’ve been harming yourself and others.
 Do less of that until eventually you’re not causing any harm, if possible.
-See where you’ve been helping yourself and helping others.
-Do more of that until eventually that’s all you’re doing.
+See where you’ve been helping yourself and others.
+Do more of that until, eventually, that’s all you’re doing.
 As if you are helpful.
 As if that’s all you are.

 Here’s what it can look like when you switch from the unhealthy types of freedom to the healthy types…